dm-vdo/kvdo/README.md

 for storing the new block data to ensure that other logical block addresses that are mapped to the shared physical block are not modified.

-This public source release of VDO includes two kernel modules, and a set of userspace tools for managing them.
-The "kvdo" module implements fine-grained storage virtualization, thin provisioning, block sharing, and compression; the "uds" module provides memory-efficient duplicate identification.
-The userspace tools include a pair of python scripts, "vdo" for creating and managing VDO volumes, and "vdostats" for extracting statistics from those volumes.
+This public source release of VDO includes a kernel module and a set of userspace tools for managing storage volumes.
+The "kvdo" module implements fine-grained storage virtualization, thin provisioning, block sharing, and compression, as well as memory-efficient duplicate identification.
+The userspace tools include a utility called "vdostats" for extracting statistics from VDO volumes, and utilities for analyzing and repairing VDO volumes.

 ## Documentation